Skip to main content

 • It is a business activity, not a private conversation.
 The inspector is present in a professional capacity, performing duties on behalf of the insurance carrier.
 Their observations, measurements, and opinions are work product that will be reported back to the insurer.
 These are not personal confidences.

-• The policyholder or their representative is present.If you or your public adjuster is present during the inspection, the carrier’s experts are making observations and statements in front of an adversarial party.
+• The policyholder or their representative is present.If you or your Public Adjuster is present during the inspection, the carrier’s experts are making observations and statements in front of an adversarial party.
 There is no reasonable basis to expect those statements will remain private.

 • Documentation is foreseeable.In the modern insurance claims environment, it is entirely foreseeable that a policyholder would document an inspection.
 The insurer documents everything — photographs, measurements, notes.
 The policyholder has every reason to do the same.